 Pediatric scoliosis surgery

-Scoliosis surgery for adolescents involves taking bones that are starting to grow crooked and making them straight so they can heal together.
+Scoliosis surgery involves taking bones that are starting to grow crooked and making them straight so they can heal together.
 Most pediatric patients are out of the hospital within three to four days with no postoperative brace immobilization.
 Most children can return to school within four weeks, non-contact sports within three months and full-contact sports within six months.

 Complex spine surgery